If your travel style is close to this, the route is easier to make smooth.

 Short Answer

 Beijing, Xi'an and Shanghai First-Time China Tour is best for first-time visitors who want the most recognizable China route.
-Feizhu Travel starts by checking send flight windows and whether Beijing or Shanghai is your preferred arrival, then adjusts routing, transfers, guide support and daily pacing before quoting a workable China trip.
+Feizhu Travel starts by checking send flight windows and whether Beijing or Shanghai is your preferred arrival, then adjusts routing, transfers, guide support and daily pacing before sharing a tailored China trip plan.

 - Best for